dandansoysauce/test-upload-ota/README.md

 ```

 #### Notes
-* The directory choose only runs on few browsers due to the experimental status of `showDirectoryPicker()`.
+* The directory chooser only runs on few browsers due to the experimental status of `showDirectoryPicker()`.
 * This uses Vite + React for scaffolding.